On this page

 Beauty and cosmetics

-Tea is used in some cosmetic products as it helps to cleanse and tighten skin.
+Tea is used in some cosmetic products as it helps to cleanse and tighten skin, and condition and strengthen hair.

 There are several social rituals across the world associated with drinking tea.
 These include British teatime, Indian chai breaks, and tea ceremonies in Japan.